 Call the IRS lien desk at 1- 800-913-6050.
 Ask them for the following information:

-- Who is the person in charge of liens for this my county?
-Use Zip code to search county on google if needed.
+- Who is the person in charge of liens for my county?
+Use your Zip code to search county on google if needed.

 - What is their fax and phone number?
 What is their mailing address?

 - Ask them for the information available in Section 9 and 10.
 If you can’t get all the lien info for Section 9, send the form anyway.
 They usually can find it, but sending complete info to the IRS usually means faster processing, so it is recommended to try asking for this info over the phone first.

 After you have this information, then complete the rest of the Form F12277.
 Prepare a fax cover page addressed to the person indicated by the IRS Lien Desk.
 Then sign Form F12277, date it, and fax it with the cover page to the agent assigned to your county.
 You can also mail it by certified mail if you prefer.

 Within 30-60 days the liens should be withdrawn by the IRS.
 Sometimes they want you to mail it, but if their is a fax number, it is usually faster.